AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Introduction

-Building upon VLMs, Vision-Language-Action models (VLA) further extend reasoning capabilities to final action prediction, enabling robots and autonomous vehicles to generate precise actions from visual inputs and textual instructions \cite{drivemoe}.
-This advancement has led to the adoption of similar action generation mechanisms in autonomous driving, with approaches like $\pi$0 \cite{pi0} inspiring the development of action tokenizers that predicts precise trajectories \cite{autovla}.
+Building upon VLMs, Vision-Language-Action models (VLA) further extend reasoning capabilities to final action prediction, enabling robots and autonomous vehicles to generate precise actions from visual inputs and textual instructions~\citep{drivemoe}.
+This advancement has led to the adoption of similar action generation mechanisms in autonomous driving, with approaches like $\pi$0~\citep{pi0} inspiring the development of action tokenizer that produce precise planning trajectories~\citep{autovla}.